dgaydukov/cert-aws/files/sa.md

         * standard - 75% discount, can't change RI(reserved instance) attributes
         * convertible - 54% discount, you can change RI attribute (for example after month you find out you need more compute capacity)
-        * scheduled - you reserve instance for specific time period (one day for every week)
+        * scheduled - you reserve instance for specific time period (one day for every week) With RI you can modify: instance size (within the same instance family) / AZ / merge 2 into 1 (2 * t2.small => t2.large), or split one into 2 smaller.
+Yet you can't change OS.
-* Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid) once spot price exceeds your bill, ec2 would be terminated within 2 min There are 2 spot termination policies:
+* Spot (50-90% discount) - no commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid).
+Once spot price exceeds your bill, ec2 would be terminated within 2 min.
+There are 2 spot termination policies:
     * amazon termination - when spot price exceeds bid price, amazon automatically terminate your instances.
 In this case you don't pay for extra minutes, it all rounded to hours. (so if you used for 1 hour 30 min - you would pay for 1 hour only)
-    * user termination - when you terminate spot instances for some reason - you pay full amount up to minutes (so if you used for 1 hour 30 min - you would pay for 90 minutes usage)
+    * user termination - when you terminate spot instances for any reason - you pay full amount up to minutes (so if you used for 1 hour 30 min - you would pay for 90 minutes usage)
-* Dedicated (can be on-demand or reserved) - your ec2 instance runs on physically separate hardware With reserved instances you can modify
+* Dedicated (can be on-demand or reserved) - your ec2 instance runs on physically separate hardware There are 3 types of IP address:
-* instance size (within the same instance family)
-* AZ
-* merge 2 into 1 (2 * t2.small => t2.large), or split one into 2 smaller
-You can't change OS
-There are 3 types of IP address
-* private IP - your instance is not available from outside, only from within your VPC (base on SG)
+* private - your instance is not available from outside, only from within your VPC
-* public (dynamic - cause it changes) IP - you instance is available from outside.
-Given once to concrete instance, if you stop/start instance it may change
+* public (dynamic - cause it changes when you stop/start instance) - you instance is available from outside
-* elastic(static - doesn't change) IP - public IP that you can assign to any instance source/destination checks
+* elastic(static - doesn't change) - public IP that you can assign to any instance.
+If you stop/terminate it would persist and you would pay for it.
+Source/destination checks:
 * instance must be a source/destination of any traffic it sends/receive
 * each ec2 performs it by default
 * if your instance is NAT instance - it not a source/destination, it just a proxy to other instances.
 That's why for Nat instance you should disable it.
 There are several instance types.
-You can get full view [here](https://www.ec2instances.info)
+You can get full view [here](https://www.ec2instances.info):
 * C (good for CPU load)
 * R (good for RAM load)
 * M (middle between cpu & ram)
 * I (good for I/O operations)
 * G (good for GPU)
-* T2/T3 (burstable type) - good performance for a short time (burst) - if you overuse this burst your performance will downgrade when you cpu not bursting, you earn `burst credit` (you can view it in CloudWatch), once it hits 100% load, burst is turned on and you pay with your credit once your credit is 0, performance downgrade
+* T2/T3 (burstable type) - good performance for a short time (burst) - if you overuse this burst your performance will downgrade.
+When you cpu not bursting, you earn `burst credit` (you can view it in CloudWatch), once it hits 100% load, burst is turned on and you pay with your credit once your credit is 0, performance downgrade.
 * T2/T3 unlimited burst (you pay for extra burst credit) It usually takes longer time to stop instance then to reboot.
 The reason is when you stop it does some clean up by removing dns name, public IPv4, private IPv4, IPv6, ec2 instance store.
-2 types of scaling
+2 types of scaling:
 * vertical - enlarge instance capacity, need downtime.
-Stop instance, go to instance settings => change instance type and select new instance type, then start it.
+Stop instance, go to `instance settings => change instance type` and select new instance type, then start it.
 Stopping is required cause Amazon has to move the VM to a different piece of hardware with the available resources for the size change.
 If you are using CF template and change `InstanceType` there, CF smart enough to stop/change/start your instance (so it won't create new one with new instance type).
-* horizontal - add more instances, no need for downtime ASG (auto-scaling group) - allows you scale you system.
-There are 3 types:
+* horizontal - add more instances, no need for downtime ASG (auto-scaling group) - allows you to horizontally scale you system.
+If you delete ASG all instances of it's type would be deleted.
+There are 4 types:
 * manual scaling - manually change number of mix/max/desired instances in asg, so it would add/remove ec2 accordingly
-* predictive scaling (proactive approach) - dynamically change number of running instances based on ML algo that would predict load on the next 48 hours, based on previous load
+* predictive scaling (proactive approach) - dynamically change number of running instances based on ML algorithms that would predict load on the next 48 hours, based on previous load
-* on demand or dynamic scaling (reactive approach) - dynamically change number of running instances based on some params:
+* dynamic or on-demand scaling (reactive approach) - dynamically change number of running instances based on some params:
     * Simple scaling - scale based on a single scaling adjustment.
     * Step scaling - same as several simple policies joined together by steps.
     Suppose you want to increase number of ec2 based on cpu utilization, and have following rules: